Raquel-Kampel/MTRX2700/Minutes/minutes3.md

-11/03/2024
+Date - 11/03/2024
-zoom meeting
+Present:
+- Eric
+- Raquel
+- Campbell

+Meeting Purpose:
-discussed our progress over the wekeend and our new goals
+- discussed our progress over the wekeend and our new goals

-12/03/2023
-lab work

-finished excerise 3 and 2
-worked on thoery of question 4 deceided to meet up on friday at 10am

-to do:
-question 1b
-question 4
-question 5
-reformat github,
+- Finished exercise 1a and c
+- Finished exercise 2
+- Worked on setting up STM32 controllers
-add to README file
+- Added to README file

+### New to do list:
+- Campbell: Exercise 3
+- Eric: Exercise 1b
+- Raquel: Exercise 4

+### Next Meeting Date:
+16/03/2024